librasteve/Air/docs/Air/Base.md

 class Page
 ----------

-Page does Component in order to support multiple page instances with distinct content and attributes.
+Page does Component to do multiple instances with distinct content and attrs

 ### has Int $.REFRESH